 Fill in the following fields:

 - Architecture - Both, x64 or x86.
-This field is used by the HEIMDAL Agent to discover a 3rd Party Application in the Windows Registries paths HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall (usually 64-bit applications) and HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\Windows\CurrentVersion\Uninstall (usually 32-bit applications).
-The applications are identified by the DisplayName and DisplayVersion properties from the application's GUID registries);
+This field is used by the HEIMDAL Agent to discover a 3rd-party application in the Windows Registry paths HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall (usually 64-bit applications) and HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\Windows\CurrentVersion\Uninstall (usually 32-bit applications).
+The applications are identified by the DisplayName and DisplayVersion properties from the application's GUID registry.

 2. Once the Application is configured, you need to press the Add Patch button to configure the patch.

-- Version - Specify the version number (the version number must be identical with the one version number displayed in Control Panel - Programs and Features);
+- Version - Specify the version number (the version number must be identical to the one version number displayed in Control Panel - Programs and Features).

 4. After saving the patch, press the Save button to complete the configuration.